AtlasOfLivingAustralia/galah-python-workshop/_episodes/00-Intro-ALA-galah.md

 # What is the ALA?

 The Atlas of Living Australia (ALA) provides everyone, from researchers to citizen scientists, open access to Australia's bioversity data.
-This has been used in everything, from scientific research papers on X to information on Y.
+This has been used in everything, from scientific research papers on [photographs as an essential biodiversity resource](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18813) to information on [how citizen science aids prediction of habitat suitability](https://escholarship.org/uc/item/98q8s3bv).

 # What is the history of the galah package?